-The Proposed Action Area is situated within the boundary of the northern portions of the Coast Ranges and Great Valley Geomorphic Provinces.
-In the Proposed Action Area, the Coastal Range foothills surrounding the Antelope Valley consist generally of parallel northwest-trending ridges and valleys with slopes up to approximately 40 percent gradient.
+The Project Area is situated within the boundary of the northern portions of the Coast Ranges and Great Valley Geomorphic Provinces.
+In the Project Area, the Coastal Range foothills surrounding the Antelope Valley consist generally of parallel northwest-trending ridges and valleys with slopes up to approximately 40 percent gradient.
 The average ground surface gradient in the Sacramento Valley is less than 1 percent.

-The topography of the Proposed Action Area varies from west to east.
-The west side of the Proposed Action Area in the vicinity of Funks Reservoir is characterized by low rolling foothills of the Coast Ranges, and elevations range from approximately 400 to 800 feet above mean sea level (msl) in the hills surrounding Antelope Valley to 200 feet above msl in the Funks Reservoir area.
-From the Funks Reservoir, the valley gently slopes to the Proposed Action Area's lowest point, which is approximately 30 feet above msl at the eastern edge of the Proposed Action Area, south of Dunnigan.
+The topography of the Project Area varies from west to east.
+The west side of the Project Area in the vicinity of Funks Reservoir is characterized by low rolling foothills of the Coast Ranges, and elevations range from approximately 400 to 800 feet above mean sea level (msl) in the hills surrounding Antelope Valley to 200 feet above msl in the Funks Reservoir area.
+From the Funks Reservoir, the valley gently slopes to the Project Area's lowest point, which is approximately 30 feet above msl at the eastern edge of the Project Area, south of Dunnigan.

-The Great Valley Geomorphic Province has been filled with a thick (several miles deep) accumulation of alluvial sediments eroded from the adjacent ancestral Sierra Nevada and Klamath Mountain ranges (Wahrhaftig and Birman, 1965).
-The ridges and valleys of the Coast Ranges were formed by active uplift related to the San Andreas fault/plate boundary system (Norris and Webb, 1990).
+The Great Valley Geomorphic Province has been filled with a thick (several miles deep) accumulation of alluvial sediments eroded from the adjacent ancestral Sierra Nevada and Klamath Mountain ranges (Wahrhaftig and Birman 1965).
+The ridges and valleys of the Coast Ranges were formed by active uplift related to the San Andreas fault/plate boundary system (Norris and Webb 1990).
 The valleys between the ridges are filled with a relatively thin (less than 50 feet) accumulation of alluvial soil.
-The general geologic formations underlying the Proposed Action Area include the following; upper cretaceous marine sedimentary rock of the Great Valley Sequence; quaternary terrace, fan, basin, and stream channel deposits; and tertiary nonmarine sedimentary rock.
+The general geologic formations underlying the Project Area include the following: upper cretaceous marine sedimentary rock of the Great Valley Sequence; quaternary terrace, fan, basin, and stream channel deposits; and tertiary nonmarine sedimentary rock.

-Investigation areas within the Antelope Valley portion of the Proposed Action Area are underlain by sedimentary rocks of the Great Valley Sequence.
-Other investigation areas in the northeastern portion of the Proposed Action Area are located in the Boxer Formation.
-Investigation areas along a prominent ridge on the east side of the Antelope Valley of the Proposed Action Area formed from the contact between the underlying Boxer Formation and the more resistant Cortina Formation.
+Investigation sites within the Antelope Valley portion of the Project Area are underlain by sedimentary rocks of the Great Valley Sequence.
+Other Investigation areas in the northeastern portion of the Project Area are located in the Boxer Formation.
+Investigation areas along a prominent ridge on the east side of the Antelope Valley of the Project Area formed from the contact between the underlying Boxer Formation and the more resistant Cortina Formation.
 Other investigation areas within the Antelope Valley include the basal member of the Cortina Formation, the Venado Sandstone.
 Investigation areas between the proposed Sites Reservoir and the regulating reservoirs are also on the eastern slope of a prominent ridge of the Cortina Formation.
 The Boxer Formation is also present in this area as well as occasional younger Quaternary alluvial deposits.
-The investigation areas farther east in the Proposed Action Area are underlain by the younger Quaternary deposits, which are estimated to overlay the Cortina Formation and are bordered by the Tehama Formation.
+The Investigation areas farther east in the Project Area are underlain by the younger Quaternary deposits, which are estimated to overlay the Cortina Formation and are bordered by the Tehama Formation.
 Geologic units underneath and adjacent to this area consist of basin deposits and the Lower Riverbank Formation.